makerdiary/nrf54l15-connectkit/docs/guides/ncs/applications/ifmcu.md

 You can use the CMSIS-DAP Interface to debug or program the nRF54L15.

-Before you start, a tool that supports the CMSIS-DAP protocol should be installed.
-The latest pyOCD package from the HEAD of the `develop` branch is required. pyOCD will be installed after setting up your development environment in [Getting Started Guide].
+Before you start, a tool that supports the CMSIS-DAP protocol should be installed. [pyOCD v0.38.0] or newer is required. pyOCD will be installed after setting up your development environment in [Getting Started Guide].

+!!!
+Note
+	On Linux, permission to access USB devices from user space must be explicitly granted via udev rules.
+See [udev rules on Linux] for detailed instructions.

 The following sections show the typical use cases with pyOCD: